OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Spatial/README.md

 ### Geo Distance

-Filters documents that include only hits that exists within a specific distance from a geo point.
+Filters documents that include only hits that exist within a specific distance from a geo point.

 Assuming a BlogPost content item has a `GeoPointField` named Location with the value `[Lat:-33, Long:138]`